To get out at the earliest possible times, learn how to avoid disciplinary infractions while serving your sentence.

 Many people refer to the entire disciplinary process as a kangaroo court proceeding.
 If one prison guard writes an infraction, others within the system will take a principled path to support the process.

 What to Do:

 Think strategically if charged with a disciplinary infraction.
 A journey through prison can bring many complications, and a wise individual must choose which battles are worth fighting.
 We only encourage individuals to contest disciplinary infractions if they’re absolutely innocent of the infraction.
 If a person violated the rule, and the person knows that the staff members have the evidence necessary to sustain the charge, the person should express remorse and offer to resolve the matter informally or accept the sanction.

 In the example cited above, it made sense for John to appeal both the finding of guilt and the draconian sanction.

 John was absolutely innocent of the offense and the punishment was severe.
 He could prove his innocence.
 Guards locked him in the SHU within a few hours of his surrender to prison.
-Since he never received an “inmate handbook,” notifying him of the rules, no reasonable person would expect John to know rules about conference calls.
+Since he never received an “inmate handbook,” notifying him of the rules, no reasonable person would expect John to know the rules about conference calls.
 Since John didn’t know the rules:

 - He did not know that the couldn’t use the phone to make three-way calls;

 - He did not know how to respond when an unknown officer charged him with a disciplinary infraction;